barry-scott/CLI-tools/Source/update_linux/README.md

 # update-linux command

-Command to automate the routine updating of packages and system upgrading for Fedora systems.
+Command to automate the routine updating of packages and system upgrading for Unix systems.

+Supports Fedora like and Debian Like OS.

+Fedora like includes Fedora, RHEL, Centos, Rocky etc that use DNF.

+Debian like includes Dedian, Ubuntu etc that use apt.

 update-linux uses ssh to run commands on the hosts being worked.